2023 Divorced Parents and College Expenses in Illinois

 What Next?

-It is important to review your Marital Settlement Agreement.
 If it is necessary to go through the courts it is better to start early.
-In fact, 750 ILCS 5/513(k) the obligation to provide for college expenses is retroactive only to the date when you filed a petition.
+In fact, 750 ILCS 5/513(k) provides that any obligation to pay for college expenses is retroactive only to the date when a petition is filed.